National Archives of Malta: Facilities and services

 The National Archives of Malta maintains three facilities across Malta.
 The first facility to be opened was the Legal Documentation Section, located in Mdina, which was opened in 1988.
 This facility is located in an old bank building and houses court and tribunal records dating back to those decisions made under the Knights Hospitaller.
 The second facility is the Archives' Gozo location, which holds over 9,000 items.
 The final facility to be opened was the Head Office, located in Rabat, which was officially opened in 1994.
 This facility houses most of Malta's official records, and is the Archives' main facility.

 The National Archives of Malta offers services available to all residents of Malta, although many of its on-site facilities are only open to residents over the age of sixteen years.
 The National Archives repositories contain reading rooms accessible to the public.
 Visitors are required to show identification to enter.
 The National Archives' reading rooms contain a reference library, printed catalogues, photocopying facilities, an information desk featuring a number of publications and fact sheets and tools for preserving Malta's records.
 Items stored in the archives may be accessed by members of the public by filling out a form.
 The records are then brought out to the requester's table.
-In addition, the National Archives features a number of maps, plans and drawings of various public location in Malta, as well as photography work on royal celebrations and reconstruction work.
+In addition, the National Archives features a number of maps, plans and drawings of various public locations in Malta, as well as photography work on royal celebrations and reconstruction work.

 In addition, the National Archives of Malta offers a group and school visit program to increase public awareness of the records held there.
 Groups of 25 people or less may be taken through the Archives and shown what it has to offer, and school visits can be arranged in both the Archives' Rabat and Mdina locations.
 School students are shown through the Archives to increase awareness of what they have to offer and also shown how archived documents are handled.
 Students are also given the chance to experience the difficulty involved in cataloging and reorganising the Archives' items.